NWChemEx/TensorWrapper/docs/source/developer/design/sparsity.rst

 .. _sparse_symmetry:

 Symmetry
-   Sparsity is affected by symmetry.
    Knowing the symmetry of the tensor allows us to know where zero/non-zero elements are with less information.

 .. _sparse_basic_operations: